 While the knee is strong enough to support our body weight, it is also prone to problems.
 If an injury or condition harms any of the bones or tissues in the knee joint, you may develop pain and stiffness, making it hard to walk, climb stairs, or even sleep.

-If you’re ready to live with less pain and more mobility, turn to Tower Health.
+Ready to live with less pain and more mobility?
 Our orthopedic physicians and surgeons provide expert care for the full range of problems that affect the knees, including:

 Coordinated, Comprehensive Care

-Our orthopedic specialists collaborate with other Tower Health providers.
+Our orthopedic specialists collaborate with other providers.
 Together we will make sure you receive an accurate diagnosis and advanced treatment so that you can return to your active lifestyle.

 We’ll start by pinpointing the source of your knee pain.
 You may need a physical exam, imaging tests, or lab tests (to confirm or rule out medical conditions like arthritis or lupus).